VGV is now the sole valuation authority to conduct annual valuations of all land in Victoria for rating and taxing purposes.

-All Acts of Parliament relating to valuations, including but not limited to the Valuation of Land Act 1960, Land Acquisition and Compensation Act 1986, Planning and Environment Act 1987, Local Government Act 1989 and Financial Management Act 1994, can be found online.
+All Acts of Parliament relating to valuations, including but not limited to the Valuation of Land Act 1960, Land Acquisition and Compensation Act 1986, Planning and Environment Act 1987, Local Government Act 1989, Fire Services Property Levy Act 2012 and Financial Management Act 1994, can be found online.

-To view them, go to Victorian Legislation and Parliamentary Documents select Victorian Law Today and enter the name of the Act.
+To view them, go to Victorian Legislation select In Force Legislation, then Acts in Force and enter the name of the Act.

-The latest figures on the value of private property are the result of Victoria's biennial revaluation.
+The latest figures on the value of rateable and leviable properties are the result of Victoria's annual revaluation.